Modeling echo chambers and polarization dynamics in social networks

-However, this behavior is not always observed empirically.
-Instead, there is increasingly quantitative evidence that in certain sociopolitical contexts opinions are far from consensus, better described by heterogeneous opinion distributions.
-People often can be separated in two groups holding qualitatively different opinions - a state of the system referred to as \emph{polarization}.
-Polarized opinion states have been quantified in political surveys of polling institutes \cite{MOR15a, BRA17a}, as well as in several debates on online social media, ranging from political orientation~\cite{CON11, CON12a, cota2019quantifying}, US and French presidential elections~\cite{Hanna:2013:PAP:2508436.2508438}, or street protests~\cite{Weber2013, Borge-Holthoefer15, 6239}.
-When segregation in the space of opinions, or polarization, is reflected in the network of interactions among users, \emph{echo chambers} may emerge: situations in which one's opinion is reinforced due to repeated interactions with like-minded individuals~\cite{garrett2009echo, Garimella:2018:PDS:3178876.3186139}.
-Echo-chambers might be related to the spread of misinformation~\cite{del2016spreading,DBLP:journals/corr/VicarioVBZSCQ16} and may pose a threat for the openness of the democratic debate.
+However, this prediction is not always confirmed empirically: heterogeneous and bimodal distributions of opinions have been measured in political surveys \cite{glaeser2006myths, baldassarri2008partisans}, especially on {controversial} issues, like abortion or global warming \cite{dimaggio1996have, mccright2011politicization}.
+We refer to situations in which the opinion distribution is characterized by two well-separated peaks around the neutral consensus as \emph{polarization}.
+In social media, such polarized communication networks were observed in controversial debates ranging from political orientation~\cite{adamic2005political, CON11}, US and French presidential elections~\cite{Hanna:2013:PAP:2508436.2508438}, or street protests~\cite{Borge-Holthoefer15}.
+If segregation in the opinion space is reflected in interactions among users, \emph{echo chambers} emerge: situations in which one's opinion resonates with those of ones' social contacts~\cite{garrett2009echo}.
+Echo chambers have been quantified in several controversial debates on different social media platforms~\cite{Garimella:2018:PDS:3178876.3186139,DBLP:journals/corr/VicarioVBZSCQ16,Cota2019} and may be related to the spread of misinformation~\cite{del2016spreading}.